Dragon

 02 May 2021

-I decided to paint a dragon, taking inspiration from various reptiles.
+I decided to paint a dragon, drawing inspiration from various reptiles to create a creature with a realistic, textured appearance.

-The background is painted with a brown, green and grey stippled haze, except for in front of the dragon’s mouth, where it is warped by haze.
+The background consists of a stippling haze in brown, green, and grey, except in front of the dragon’s mouth, where the air appears warped by heat or breath.

 The jawline, teeth and eye are from various crocodilians.
-The face scales are somewhere between a Komodo dragon and an iguana, and the spikes were painted taking inspiration from alligator neck scutes.
+The face scales are somewhere between a Komodo dragon and an iguana, and the spikes take inspiration from alligator neck scutes.

 Nine images showing the painting process: